twirl/The-API-Book/README.md

 I am accepting inquiries.
 Fill free to open issues.

-I am NOT accepting pull requests introducing any new content, since I'm willing to be the only author and contributor.
+I am NOT accepting pull requests introducing any new content, since I'm willing to be the only author.
 I would gratefully accept typo fixes, though.

 Thanks @tholman for https://github.com/tholman/github-corners